Frankie Cutlass: Music career

+In 2017 DJ Khaled album Major Keys was nominated for a Grammy recognizing Frankie Cutlass as a co-producer and writer.

+In 2020 the NFL and Jennifer Lopez licensed Cutlass song "Puerto Rico Hooo" to be played during the Super Bowl half time show.

 In June 8, 2022 Netflix invited Frankie Cutlass to attend the Tribeca Film Festival red carpet at the United Palace in New York City for the screening of Jennifer Lopez Halftime documentary.

+In June 7, 2024 Cutlass celebrated thirty years of his 1994 classic Hip Hop hit song "Puerto Rico Hooo" at Radio City Music Hall for the Tony Touch “Piece Maker Concert”.
+He also received a Citation from New York's Mayor Eric Adams at the Gracie Mansion.

+On June 9, 2024 he was honored by the National Puerto Rican Day Parade naming him "The Son Of Puerto Rico".

 Personal life

-In 1994, Frankie married Lorraine Ortiz in New York City, they have two daughters, Karisma Delia Malave (October 11, 1995) who Frankie named after his mother who passed late in October 1995 Delia Rivera Malave, and Faith Victoria Malave (July 12, 2001).
+In 1994, Frankie married Lorraine Ortiz in New York City; they have two daughters.
 The couple separated early 2006 and the marriage ended in 2008.